Best Ideas for St Valentine’s Email Newsletters

 In every day newsletters, about 25% of recipients make the decision whether to open the message by reading the subject line.
 While for Valentine’s day this number is 30%.

-No matter what the goal of your St Valentine’s newsletter is, you need to put it straight in the subject line.
+No matter what the goal of your St Valentine’s newsletter is, you need to put it straight in the subject line that email is dedicated to St Valentine's Day.
 Be very specific, yet concise.

 Some examples by famous brands: